jackc/pgx/pgconn/README.md

 ## Testing

 The pgconn tests require a PostgreSQL database.
-It will connect to the database specified in the `PGX_TEST_CONN_STRING` environment variable.
-The `PGX_TEST_CONN_STRING` environment variable can be a URL or DSN.
+It will connect to the database specified in the `PGX_TEST_DATABASE` environment variable.
+The `PGX_TEST_DATABASE` environment variable can be a URL or DSN.
 In addition, the standard `PG*` environment variables will be respected.
 Consider using [direnv](https://github.com/direnv/direnv) to simplify environment variable handling.